Haggadah Pesach (Unit 1)

 c.
 OK, so now what do you think a Haggadah is? (show Haggadot) Begin with the word Haggadah and ask, what is the Haggadah about

-Distribute “What is a Haggadah” worksheet.
+Distribute “What is a Haggadah” worksheet (attached in the appendix below).

-a. students brainstorm their ideas
+a.
+Students brainstorm their ideas

 Haggadah is NOT a siddur of prayers Haggadah is NOT the Torah – a book of stories Haggadah is NOT Halacha book Haggadah is NOT a book,